johntpham123/IST-590/Week9/README.md

 curl allows you to build the request as you wish and supports more protocols compared to wget wget supports recursive downloading curl is more likely to be found on a Linux OS
-Syntax for downloading a file "curl -0 [
+Syntax for downloading a file "curl -0 [url]

+SSH and SCP
+Key authentication is harder to crack and stored on your computer.
+It also doesn't have to be rememberd by the user Passwords on the other hand, are easy to forget and crack scp /path/to/source-file user@host:/path/to/destination-folder/

+Milestone 2

 Assignments
 Milestone 0